Post LVB merger, DBS Bank India reports higher net profit for FY21; NPAs zoom | Business

 - India

-DBS Bank India, the wholly-owned subsidiary of the Singaporean lender, witnessed a surge in FY21 net profit at Rs 312 crore on the merger of Lakshmi Vilas Bank (LVB), but reported a huge spike in dud loans as a result of the amalgamation with the old-age private sector bank.
+DBS Bank India, the wholly-owned subsidiary of Singapore's DBS Bank, witnessed a surge in FY21 net profit at Rs 312 crore on the merger of Lakshmi Vilas Bank (LVB) but reported a huge spike in dud loans as a result of the amalgamation with the old-age private sector bank.

 DBS Bank India, which bailed out LVB and in the process increased its network, had reported a post tax net of Rs 111 crore in FY20.